srl295/cldr/docs/ldml/tr35-keyboards.md

 This way, a key which outputs a combining tilde (U+0303) will be represented as `◌̃` (a tilde on a dotted circle).

-> **TODO under discussion** Some scripts/languages may prefer a different base.
+Some scripts/languages may prefer a different base.
-> For Lao for example, `x` is often used as a base instead of `◌`.
+For Lao for example, `x` is often used as a base instead of `◌`.
-> The mechanism for this is still being discussed, but implementations may substitute U+25CC
-> for another character.
+An implementation may substitute a different character for U+25CC.

 **Syntax**